Beloš: Palatine and Ban

 Beloš married his unidentified daughter to the Russian prince Vladimir III Mstislavich – younger brother of Queen Euphrosyne – in 1150.
 The queen played a role in the arrangement of this union, according to the near-contemporary Kievan Chronicle.
 The marriage was a confirmation of the Hungarian–Serbian–Galician political alliance against the Byzantine Empire.
-Hungary supported the Rascian Serbs' in their struggle for independence.
+Hungary supported the Serbs in their struggle for independence.
 Emperor Manuel I Komnenos launched a military campaign against Serbia in 1150.
 The Byzantine army routed the united troops of Hungarians and Serbs on the river Tara in September 1150, which resulted that Uroš II of Serbia – the brother of Beloš – acknowledged the emperor's suzerainty.
 Manuel launched a retaliatory campaign against Hungary and ravaged the lands between the rivers Sava and Danube, and also laid siege to Zimony (present-day Zemun, Serbia) in late 1150.
 Since Géza II fought in Halych, only Beloš arrived with the Hungarian army, but he refrained from engaging Manuel, whose troops subsequently retreated to Braničevo.
 Assisted by Byzantine troops, the pretender Boris also broke into Hungary and devastated the valley of the river Temes.
 Géza, who had just returned from Halych, sued for peace and the treaty was signed in early 1151.

 Beloš was delegated into a special ad-litem court in order to judge over a lawsuit regarding the servants of the Diocese of Veszprém in 1152, along with judge royal Héder and other ispáns.
 Beloš negotiated with Emperor Manuel's cousin, Andronikos Komnenos, governor of Belgrade, Braničevo and Niš, who sent a letter to Géza around 1153, offering to hand over those towns to Géza in exchange for Hungarian support against the emperor.
 However, Andronikos' plot was discovered and he was captured.
 In 1154, Beloš assisted Ban Borić of Bosnia to conquer Braničevo from the Byzantines.
 In contemporary records, Beloš last appears as Palatine of Hungary in March 1157; he was among the testimonies when Wolfer established Küszén Abbey with the permission of the king.